xames3/smart/docs/source/index.rst

 knowledge free and accessible, breaking down cultural and digital barriers and inviting collaboration across disciplines and borders.

-.. _personal-favourites:
+.. _personal-projects:

 -------------------------------------------------------------------------------
-Personal favourites
+Personal projects
 -------------------------------------------------------------------------------

-Over the years, I have worked on a diverse range of personal projects, from building AI systems to crafting efficient numerical computing libraries.
+Over the years, I've worked on a diverse range of personal projects, from building AI systems to crafting efficient numerical computing libraries.
 My projects reflect both technical depth and a passion for education.
 Some highlights include: